-The 2022 - 2025 Plan assumes the following specific objectives and provides measures to achieve them:
+The 2022-2024 and 2025, 2026 Plan assumes the following specific objectives and provides me-asures to achieve them:

-- 1. supporting employees with work-life balance, particularly when working remotely; - 2. developing and implementing new policies for communication within the organization; - 3. supporting women in their professional development; - 4. achieving better gender balance in relation to selection committees and expert panels, as well as other university committees and academic events; - 5. ensuring the implementation of gender equality objectives and monitoring of the actions undertaken in this area;
+- 1. supporting employees with work-life balance, particularly when working remotely: - 2. developing and implementing new policies for communication within the organization; - 3. supporting women in their professional development; - 4. achieving better gender balance in relation to selection committees and expert panels, as well as other university committees and academic events; - 5. ensuring the implementation of gender equality objectives and monitoring of the actions undertaken in this area; - 6. increasing employee and student awareness of anti-discriminatory policies and unconscious gender bias;

-- 6. increasing employee and student awareness of anti-discriminatory policies and unconscious gender bias; - 7. raising awareness and educating on issues of discrimination, mobbing and sexual harassment.
+- 7. preparing educational materials on the gender dimension, including gender-related stereotypes, and also ways of communicating with students. - 8. raising awareness and educating on issues of discrimination, mobbing and sexual harassment.